-Effect of the metamaterial to return loss of the microstrip patch antenna is investigated by placing metamaterial on it.
-The SRR-MS structure is fabricated to obtain negative constitutive parameters at 2.4 GHz and it is periodically mounted on microstrip antenna as shown in Fig. 4.
+Effect of the metamaterial on the return loss of the microstrip patch antenna was investigated by placing metamaterial on it.
+The SRR-MS structure was fabricated to obtain negative constitutive parameters at 2.4 GHz and it was periodically mounted on microstrip antenna as shown in Fig. 4.